grafana/grafana-operator/documentation/design_proposal/001_organization.md

 I assume a user that is managed through ldap or similar can be a part of a team.
 If logged in through LDAP my guess is that a local user gets created when the user logins in for the first time.
 Need to verify this.

+### Default organaiztion

+Does the default organaiztion have a name?
+The id is 1.
+Is there any config in grafana.ini that might create issues with default organiaztion vs not?
+For example we probably need to test a bit how [auto_assign_org](https://grafana.com/docs/grafana/latest/administration/configuration/#auto_assign_org) works.

 ## Related issues

 - [408 Manage organizations](https://github.com/grafana-operator/grafana-operator/issues/408)